RahulRJB/Obsidian-RJB/My Vault/Notes/UMAP.md

 - **Comparison with t-SNE**:
 	- t-SNE always starts with a random initialization of the low-dimensional graph.
 In contrast UMAP uses something called spectral embedding to initialize the low-dimensional graph and what that means is that every time you use UMAP on a specific dataset you always start with the exact same low dimensional graph.
 	- t-SNE moves every single point a little bit each iteration, in contrast UMAP can move just one point or a small subset of points each time and this helps it scale well with super big datasets.

+### Mathematical Details:
+- ![[Attachments/Pasted image 20241009111954.png]]Algebraic topology states that basically if we build a simple complex out of a topological space in a certain way, we can actually recover all the important topology of that space.
+So we go from something complicated that's all continuous and topological to something simple and combinatorial that we can work with easily and yet we retain all the information we want to care about.
+- ![[Attachments/Pasted image 20241009112336.png]]![[Attachments/Pasted image 20241009112348.png]]Almost recovered all the information from the topology.